wyuenho/emacs-corfu-pixel-perfect/README.md

-This is the recommended option if absolute performance is not paramount, `fast` is too distracting for you, and when you are working with a programming language where the signature of a function is just as if not more important than the candidate name.
+This is the recommended option if absolute performance is not paramount, `fast` is too distracting for you, and when you are working with a programming language where the signature of a function is as important as the candidate name.

-Finally, it is important to note that `corfu-pixel-perfect-ellipsis` is a buffer-local variable, therefore you can set it to a value most suitable for the major mode in its mode hook, and that value will only affects buffers created in that major mode.
+Finally, it is important to note that `corfu-pixel-perfect-ellipsis` is a buffer-local variable, therefore you can set it to a value most suitable for the major mode in its mode hook, and that value will only affect buffers created in that major mode.